janschachtschabel/educationalchatbot/README.md

-# EduBot - AI-Powered Educational Chatbot Platform
+# WLO-Bot - AI-Powered Educational Chatbot Platform

-EduBot is a comprehensive platform that enables educators to create, manage, and deploy AI-powered chatbots tailored for educational purposes.
+WLO-Bot is a comprehensive platform that enables educators to create, manage, and deploy AI-powered chatbots tailored for educational purposes.
 The platform integrates with WirLernenOnline (WLO) to provide access to high-quality educational resources and features an advanced learning progress tracking system.

 ## Features